lucapette/website/content/writing/my-programming-principles.md

 means I don't have much to say about them in general and TDD in particular.
 So back to tests as a verification process.

-Let's clarify what I mean with "actual test".
-Here's my definition:
+Let's clarify what I mean with "actual test":

 > A test must change only if the behaviour it verifies changed